BlyznytsiaOrg/bibernate-playground/README.md

 # Demo features:

- - **Annotation check during compile face**
+ - **Annotation Check during Compile Face**
  - **Schema Generation**
  - **Automatic Persistence and optimization**
  - **Transaction Management**
  - **Relations**

 Please take into account that this is not a full supported features it is just for demo set.
-If you need more please take to look into example of repo [bibernate](https://github.com/BlyznytsiaOrg/bibernate).
+If you need more please take to look into example of the [Bibernate](https://github.com/BlyznytsiaOrg/bibernate) repo.

 ## Prerequisites

-Before getting started with Bibernate, ensure you have the following prerequisites installed:
+Before getting started with *the Bibernate*, ensure you have the following prerequisites installed:

 - Java 17
 - Your preferred Java IDE such as IntelliJ IDEA
-- Docker or PostgreSQL
+- Docker or PostgresSQL

 ## Usage